Privacy Policy

 - Availability and activity.
 When you mark yourself available, we store the activity type you chose (e.g. commuting, relaxing, or a custom label), the duration, and the time the window ends.

 - Friend graph.
-The list of people you’re connected to, and pending invites you’ve sent or received.
+Your list of friends, and pending invites you’ve sent or received.

 - Call signaling records.
 Records of which call rooms you participated in and when you joined or left, used to place and end calls.
 Call audio itself is described in the next section.